 This is where VPN extensions have come in and while many are made for Chrome, there is a good selection for Firefox too.

-Finding the Best Firefox VPN extension can be difficult but after testing more than I care to remember I’ve come to the conclusion that ExpressVPN is about the best out there.
+Finding the top Firefox VPN extension can be difficult, but after testing more than I care to remember I’ve concluded that ExpressVPN is about the best out there.

-You certainly won’t just want 1 choice though or to just take my word for it so here are the Top 5 Best VPN extensions for FireFox that you’ll want to check out.
+You certainly won’t just want one choice though or to just take my word for it so here are the seven leading VPN extensions for Firefox that you’ll want to check out.

 ExpressVPN’s Firefox extension looks much the same as their full desktop app so if you’ve used that you won’t have any trouble navigating the extension.

 I found it to work well, simply activate it from the top corner of Firefox, select a country and hit connect.
 I especially like the fact that the extension protects against certain leaks such as DNS leaks and WebRTC protection.

 Couple that with the built-in Kill Switch and you’ve got a pretty feature-packed extension.
 Many other services just get you connected so these extra security features are a bonus.

 The extension will also help you spoof your geolocation to match the VPN server you’ve connected to.
 This should thwart even the most invasive tracking.
 As a bonus, you should be able to unblock most streaming websites too!